alanpaulprice/flexbox-cheatsheet/README.md

 ---

 ### container
-turn an element into a flex container.\
+turn an element into a flex container
 ```
 display: flex
 ```